 Tanner hails from Salem, Indiana.
 He attended Indiana University as an undergraduate, where he found a passion for helping college students meet their personal and professional goals.
 Tanner decided to pursue a master’s degree to better develop the knowledge, awareness, and skills needed to support students.
 He has specific interests in supporting students with marginalized identities.
 Tanner is currently pursuing his doctorate part-time in Higher Education and looks forward to integrating theory from that program into his practical work of assessing the Walter Center’s programs and services.
 He loves spending time with his wife Selena and children Theo and Lucy.
 Tanner also enjoys running, playing music, vintage video games, being outdoors, and all things geology.

 Once injuries forced Dana to stop her ballet training, she found that she was able to combine her love of dance and the world by working with the non-profit organization, Movement Exchange.
 Through her work with Movement Exchange, Dana has learned the value in using dance as a means of empowerment and social change and has spent time in both Panama and the US engaging in dance outreach.
-Dana has also spent two summers in Ghana studying and working at a music center in order to expand her artistic and cultural knowledge.
+Dana has also spent four summers in Ghana studying and working at a music center in order to expand her artistic and cultural knowledge.

-In her free time, Dana enjoys being outdoors, traveling, dancing, reading and spending time with family and friends.
+In her free time, Dana enjoys being outdoors, traveling, dancing, reading, and spending time with family and friends.

 Early Career Aspirations